Blacula: Themes

 Blacula not only does the work of, as Dr. Robin Means-Coleman describes, “reimagining the classics” to “[reinvent] the [horror] genre from the vantage point of Blackness,” but accomplishes this so effectively as to transform the narrative into a wholly original piece of Black art, tricky as that may be to articulate.
 The brilliance of Crain's adaptation is that it's actually an anti-adaptation.
 It doesn't seek out narrative minstrelsy (when Blackness is casually splashed on a white story as the film's title suggests) but rather uses that familiarity as a red herring to tell a different story altogether.

 Means-Coleman states the film allegorizes the Atlantic slave trade.

 In the film, the name “Blacula” is a curse bestowed upon Prince Mamuwalde by the Count (Charles Macaulay); “a slave name,” as Coleman notes.
 Dracula transforms him into a monster in the same gesture as this attempt to “[rob him] of his (African) identity”—and make no mistake, Mamuwalde does become a monster, sympathetic as he may be.
 After centuries incarcerated in a coffin, he “makes a much-belated trip through the Middle Passage” and “finally makes his appearance in the new world—enslaved by vampirism and auctioned off” as part of an estate sale to the interracial queer couple who become his first victims....
 As a byproduct of centering Black perspective, Crain actually deepens Stoker's characterization of Dracula by placing him in an eighteenth-century context that characterizes the slave trade and chattel slavery as parasitic institutions.
 The Count of [Bram] Stoker's imagination would be a slaveowner (complicated as that legacy is for its xenophobic, antisemitic coding).
 As such, Mamuwalde's disgust for both him and the slave trade offers a counternarrative to common misconceptions about pre-colonial African culture, demonstrates Black resistance to enslavement without completely revising that history, and complicates the binary of hero/monster that is so often taken for granted.

 Horror scholar Dani Bethea said in a Fangoria interview:

 The story of Mamuwalde is such a poignant and heartbreaking one that truly has an incontestable tether to the Candyman mythos—Black men in the prime of their lives, caught betwixt and between insidious white supremacist structures that wield some sort of damnation (vampirism in this case) as an everlasting punishment.
-It's chilling and brings to mind the zonbi narratives and folklore I learned about as a child that spoke of' the walking dead', its connection to slavery (which the film delved into that Mamuwalde was trying to stop), and the horror of a non-afterlife where one is cursed to walk the earth forever.
+It's chilling and brings to mind the zonbi narratives and folklore I learned about as a child that spoke of 'the walking dead', its connection to slavery (which the film delved into that Mamuwalde was trying to stop), and the horror of a non-afterlife where one is cursed to walk the earth forever.

+It is also notable that Billy and Bobby are considered to be the first gay-coded couple in a horror movie.